-Despite the above, it should be noted that in his research, Avidar (2022) found that there is a cohesive identity of nerd masculinity among the servants of elite technology units, and this does not necessarily create an alternative to hegemonic masculinity.
-According to him, the ability of technological masculinity to influence the hierarchy of military masculinities within the army and outside the army is limited due to the feeling of inferiority and the still existing perception that combat is more "masculine"(Avidar, 2022).
-This, as mentioned, is in contrast to the findings of Kutai's research (2017) which support our findings (Kutai, 2017b).

-Similar to Avidar (2022) and others, our findings show that the perception of masculinity of boys from the center as a class group is unique, and is still challenged by traditional masculinity (Avidar, 2022; Edley & Wetherell, 1997).
-The boys perceive their STEM classmates as "nerds" (Almog & Kaplan, 2017; Archer et al., 2014; Lockhart, 2015), but refuse to be perceived as such in their own eyes.
-The fear of being perceived as a nerd has the potential to challenge their masculinity, so the boys adopt behaviors highlighting their social capabilities in their classroom, aiming to gain social validation of their masculinity by their peer group.
-Hence, the boys seek to perceived as superior, smart, friendly and sociable.
+(Avidar, 2022)(Kutai, 2017b)In our research, we found that boys from the social center have a unique perception of masculinity, which is still influenced by traditional norms (Avidar, 2022; Edley & Wetherell, 1997).
+Similar to Avidar and other scholars, our findings reveal that these boys perceive their STEM classmates as "nerds" (Almog & Kaplan, 2017; Archer et al., 2014; Lockhart, 2015), but actively avoid being labeled as such themselves.
+They fear that being associated with nerdiness would challenge their masculinity.
+Surprisingly, despite the boys' perception of their peers as nerds, the girls do not perceive them as nerds at all, and do not allude to any expression of nerdiness among their classmates.
+Avidar's (2022) findings suggest a cohesive identity of nerd masculinity among elite technology unit members but he argues that this identity does not serve as an alternative to hegemonic masculinity.
+As of Avidar, that technological masculinity has limited influence on the military hierarchy, as combat is still perceived as more masculine(Avidar, 2022).
+This argument differs from Kutai's (2017) research, which supports our own, as technological military service perceived as prestige and hegemonic.

-(Avidar, 2022; Edley & Wetherell, 1997)(Avidar, 2022).
+As the boys in the social center remains influenced by traditional norms and challenged by the fear of being labeled as a nerd, they strategically emphasize their social capabilities in the classroom, and aiming to gain social validation of their masculinity from their peers.
+Characteristics such as superiority, intelligence, friendliness, and sociability become important for them to project and maintain their desired masculine image.
 Schwartz (2020) referred to this type of perception as "fluid masculinity".
 Fluid masculinity means a movement between different types of masculinities under the pressure of social norms.
 The fluid perception of masculinity is an expression of the movement between perception of masculinity accepted in a certain social group, and immediately after a move to a readjustment to the accepted norms of masculinity.
 On the one hand, of the boys express the desire for normative and hegemonic masculine ideas, but on the other hand, they deal with the limitations of these ideas.
 According to this view, there is a kind of negotiation about masculinity, social changes and the perception of masculinity (Karolak, Guta, & Alexander, 2014; Schwartz, 2020).
-Jackson et al. (2020) found that middle-upper class boys reported high pressure to conform the same gender behavior (Jackson & Bussey, 2020).
-Surprisingly, despite the boys' perception of their peers as nerds, the girls do not perceive them as nerds at all, and do not allude to any expression of nerdiness among their classmates.
+Jackson et al. (2020) found that middle-upper class boys reported high pressure to conform to the behaviors stereotypically assigned to men(Jackson & Bussey, 2020).

 The findings show that among boys studying STEM at the social center, their image as perceived by their peer group, in and out their classroom, is very significant and related to the perception of masculinity.
 On one hand, the boys claim to surpass the girls in their wisdom and ambition, and on the other hand, they raise concerns about the stereotypical "nerd" image of themselves as students in the STEM classes.
-The boys constantly repeat the social issue in the context of their participation in the STEM class, striving to meet the expectations of their peer group, and to be perceived as social and sociable.(Choudry et al., 2017) On the other hand, competitive atmosphere is instilled in the classroom.
+The boys constantly repeat their need for social involvement in the context of their participation in the STEM class, striving to meet the expectations of their peer group, and to be perceived as social and sociable.
+Their social networks are also leveraging their science capital since these networks influence access to mathematical knowledge(Choudry et al., 2017).
+On the other hand, competitive atmosphere is instilled in the classroom.
 Competitiveness is also a distinct masculine character and helping the boys strengthen the perception of their masculinity (Almog & Kaplan, 2017; DiMuccio & Knowles, 2020; Kaplan et al., 2017).

 Masculinity under threat